-Best countries to do business
+Best countries to open and do a business

 Business conditions vary by country.
 They depend on the company registration process, tax laws, the state of the economy, and even the level of corruption.